 - (a) parties who sign the agreement(s);

 - (b) agreement objectives;

 - (c) agreement date;

 - (d) name of the GHG Project;

 - (e) period of quantification of GHG reductions/removals;

-(f) responsibilities, obligations, and rights of each of the signatory parties.
+- (f) responsibilities, obligations, and rights of each of the signatory parties.

+- (g) Grievance mechanism

-In the event that the project includes IP or LC as participants, the project holder shall present proof that the person signing the documents, within the scope of the project, is the person with the authority in charge to do so.
+In the event that the project includes IPs or LCs as participants, the project holder shall present proof that the individual signing the documents, within the scope of the project, has the authority to do so on behalf of the community.
 If the project holder is an IP or LC, the documentation shall be submitted by the authority that legitimately represents the community.